 - Oil for frying

-- 2 Tablespoons chopped fresh herbs thai sweet chili sauce, malt vinegar, lemon wedges, chips (fries) on the side
+- Optional for serving: 2 Tablespoons chopped fresh herbs thai sweet chili sauce, malt vinegar, lemon wedges, chips (fries) on the side

 Heat oil in a deep fryer according to the appliance instructions, or heat about 1 inch of oil in a heavy skillet to shimmering (about 350°F).
 Rinse the fish and pat it dry.
 A whole fish should be scored before cooking.
 A fishmonger can do this for you, or it can be done at home.
 With a sharp knife, make shallow diagonal cuts about one inch apart down each side of the fish.
 Season the fish on both sides with salt and pepper to taste.
 Combine the flour and dried herbs.
 Dip the whole fish or the fillets into the flour on both sides and shake off the excess.
 Fry the fish until it’s crispy, usually 3-4 minutes per side.
 Remove from the oil onto a wire rack and check doneness with a fork.
 If you’re cooking multiple fish, keep them on a paper towel on a baking sheet in a warm oven (200°F).